etldrz/alphonse/README.md

 The `sheet` command is used to interface with GoogleSheets directly from Discord.
 The general format it follows is `!sheet ACTION ACTION_SPECIFICS`.
 All sheets Alphonse has access to are in a specific parent folder inside Evan's GoogleDrive.
 The main actions are as follows:

+- ### `build`
-- ### `build`<br>This creates a new sheet with a user specified name.
+  This creates a new sheet with a user specified name.
 Optional: specifying `fencing` before the name tells Alphonse to build a sheet formatted for VTFC data collection purposes (having tabs for inventory and for fencing, and prefilled squares).
 Several commands can only be used with this fencing format.
   - `SHEET_NAME` The name you would like to give your newly created sheet.

-- ### `get` <br>This gets specified data and returns it to the user.
+- ### `get`
+  This gets specified data and returns it to the user.
   - `list` This has Alphonse send a list of the current sheets inside the parent folder to the channel from which the command was called.
   - `plot` This has Alphonse send a plot of the specified data.
 Only works for sheets build with fencing, or formatted respectively.
     - `bar/pie/line` Choosing one of these options generates a barchar, piechart, and line plot respectively.
 Line plots cannot be called for `inventory`.